Daisuke Igarashi: Visual style and drawing process

 Most of Igarashi's human characters are often drawn in a simple and sketched way in order to differentiate them from detailed backgrounds and accounts of nature.
 He has claimed that he is much less interested in depicting humans than nature.

 Unusually for the manga industry, he draws without assistants.
 After creating a pencil sketch, he starts his inking process with a maru pen and fills in details with a ballpoint pen.
 Often he draws landscapes directly with a ballpoint pen without a previous pencil sketch.
 He draws sound words with a brush pen.
 At the end, he attaches screentone and scratches light effects into the screentone or uses it to make the focal point of a drawing stand out.

 Influences

 He names Hinako Sugiura as his favorite manga artist and he used to read Akira Toriyama and Rumiko Takahashi.
-Hayao Miyazaki's film My Neighbor Totoro was a key influence on his decision to become a manga artist: "Totoro helped me realize that it’s okay for me to totally focus on drawing manga about things like, say… clear, slightly cold water."
-He often copied Yasuhiko Yoshikazu's drawings.
-In high school, he read a lot of shojo manga like Taku Tsumugi, Megumi Wakatsuki, Minako Narita and Izumi Kawahara.
+Hayao Miyazaki's film My Neighbor Totoro was a key influence on his decision to become a manga artist: "Totoro helped me realize that it's okay for me to totally focus on drawing manga about things like, say… clear, slightly cold water."
+He often copied Yoshikazu Yasuhiko's drawings.
+In high school, he read a lot of shōjo manga like Taku Tsumugi, Megumi Wakatsuki, Minako Narita and Izumi Kawahara.
 Fumiko Takano and Miyazaki's manga Nausicaä of the Valley of the Wind have been praised by him in interviews.
 His style has earned comparisons to the films of Hayao Miyazaki.